Validation vs Verification

 First, let’s talk briefly about the difference between validation and verification.
 You’ll need to do both when collecting a user’s phone number.

 The process of validation (whether it be for a phone number or something else like an email address) involves checking to make sure the provided information is legitimate and accurate.
 Validation can tell you whether the user input characters that aren’t part of a phone number, or whether they input a number that doesn’t exist.

 The process of verification involves checking whether the information the user provided is actually their information.
 In phone number verification, this means checking that the user has access to the device that the number belongs to.
 This is typically done by sending a verification code via SMS to the user’s phone.

 The Free Phone Validation API doesn’t provide SMS message verification.
-For that, you’ll need to use a service like Twilio.
+For that, you’ll need to use a service or SMS API like Twilio.
 The Free Phone Validation API does, however, provide information that could help you verify that the number could reasonably be expected to belong to that user.